jakemcc/jakemccrary.com/source/_posts/2016-11-16-the-guide-to-distributed-work.markdown

 ## Reduced office costs

 Having a distributed workforce can reduce office costs drastically.
-In a fully distributed company it reduces the costs to zero [^1].
+In a fully distributed company it reduces the costs to zero [^2].
 When IBM started encouraging telecommuting [TODO: reference] they saved [TODO: NUMBER] dollars in office costs.

+[^2]: Though, you may want to pay for Internet or provide a budget to help remote employees setup their home office.

 # Downsides